-According to SmartInsights, you can consider the unsubscribe rate below 0.5% as normal, while 0.2% and below is excellent.
+According to SmartInsights, you can consider an unsubscribe rate below 0.5% as normal, while 0.2% and below is excellent.
 Note that the unsubscribe rate for newly generated mailing lists is naturally higher since people need some time to decide whether they want to continue building relationships with your company.
-There is more point in monitoring the unsubscribe rate when the mailing list is settled down — unengaged subscribers have opted out while the rest of them got used to the way you communicate with them.
+It is important to monitor the unsubscribe rate when the mailing list is settled down — unengaged subscribers have opted out while the rest of them got used to the way you communicate with them.

 However, if you’ve noticed a sudden leap in the unsubscribe rate, it is a signal that something in your email marketing needs to be reconsidered.

 - Segment subscribers.
 Segmentation is a method of dividing subscribers into different groups with something in common like age, gender, country, etc., intending to make more relevant content.